tramitit/guides/en/poland/marriage_certificate.md

 ---
-title: "Marriage Certificate in Poland"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Poland"]
+categories:
-meta_title: ""
-description: "This is a guide on obtaining a marriage certificate in Poland"
+- Poland
+date: '2024-06-07'
+description: Learn how to get a marriage certificate in Poland for legal purposes like immigration and name change.
+Includes required documents and the application process.
 draft: false
+meta_title: 'Obtaining a Marriage Certificate in Poland: Procedure & Requirements'
+title: 'Obtaining a Marriage Certificate in Poland: Procedure & Requirements'
-translationKey: "poland-marriage_certificate"
+translationKey: poland-marriage_certificate
 ---

 ## Description
 ### What is it?